 The Skyline-to-the-Sea trail ends by the Rancho Del Oso horse camp and exits onto Waddell Beach.
 There are two campgrounds near the endpoint where backpackers can stay if needed (Twin Redwoods camp or Alder Trail camp) but we opted to get a hotel in Santa Cruz instead.

-Looking for other awesome hikes and things to do in California?
-Make sure to check out our other California posts below:
+Looking for other awesome things and hikes to do in California?
+Make sure to check out our other California travel posts below: